 Is being sick the new normal?

 Most of the patients who enroll in our low-carb program want to stop being sick.
-They are overweight, diabetic, or chronically tired, they suffer from chronic pain, and they have none of the vitality the Food Guide said they should have.
+They are overweight, have diabetes, or chronically tired, they suffer from chronic pain, and they have none of the vitality the Food Guide said they should have.
 Most also feel they are not helped very much by their numerous medications.

 However, Nurse Sylvie and I sometimes encounter patients who want to stop being sick, but who have a hard time adjusting to not being sick.
-They have been diabetic for most of their adult lives.
+They have had diabetes for most of their adult lives.
 They sometimes have diabetes jewelry, even type 2 diabetes tattoos!
 It’s part of who they are.
 They were told their disease was chronic and progressive, and that there was nothing they could do about it, except, of course, take their pills, and eventually their insulin.

 We’ve had patients tell us not to lower their insulin, even when it’s clearly needed.
 Every small decrease was a battle, and was met with fear, tears and anxiety.
 We’ve also had people who dropped out of our program after a few weeks, despite the fact that they were doing great, losing weight and medications.